GARY VINCENT BARR AND

 When the railroads were building from Wyoming to Utah, William and several of his sons would move to Almy, Wyoming, to employ with the railroads.
 It would be the first money William and Hannah had seen in over two years.
 While many of the children remained in the faith of the Latter Day Saints, several would convert to Catholicism, including Theresa Crompton's great grandparents and her grandparents Joseph Crompton and Carolyn Hegler-Crompton.
 They would move their three sons from Ogden, Utah, to live in Omaha, Nebraska in the 1930's.

-The three brothers (William, Robert, and Jack Crompton) would raise their own families in Arkansas, Nebraska, and Colorado, where Theresa Crompton-Barr would grow up, and would meet and marry her future husband Gary Barr.
-Both had criss-crossed the US with their families until destiny would take over and would deal she and Gary the sweetest of fates...
+The three brothers (William, Robert, and Jack Crompton) would raise their own families in Arkansas, Nebraska, and Colorado, where Theresa Crompton-Barr would grow up, and would meet and marry her future husband Gary Barr, who since birth had also moved west to Colorado...

 Gary Barr was raised in the 60's with his older sister and younger brother in Shawnee, KS, suburban Kansas City.
 Downtown Shawnee had paved roads for little more than a decade by the time his parents had settled there.
 A decade before that, it was trail and trolley that served the Kansas City suburbs.
 While he was reared in suburbia, Gary would always gravitate to the woods, to the hunting, camping, and fishing.
 His father Kenneth was raised on a Missouri farm where he grew up with three brothers and three sisters.
 It always cracked Gary up when he or his dad could land a fish that seemed as big as he.
 Gary still feels the same about such possibility while fly fishing, a half century later.